DudleySmith/DeniseRules/README.md

 DeniseRules
 ===========

-Generative visual set for electro Band Denise Rules. http://www.deniserules.com
+Generative visual set for electro band Denise Rules. http://www.deniserules.com

 Made with OF Community, OF Compatiblity 0.8.4